Martina Kuenz: Career

 In 2022, Kuenz won the silver medal in the 76 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 She competed in the 76 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary where she was eliminated in her first match.
 A few months later, Kuenz won the bronze medal in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.

 Kuenz competed in the 76 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She won her first match against Tatiana Rentería of Colombia and she then lost against eventual silver medalist Samar Amer of Egypt.
 Kuenz was then eliminated in the repechage by Justina Di Stasio of Canada.

 Kuenz won the silver medal in the 76 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
 In the final, she lost against Yasemin Adar of Turkey.
 In 2024, she competed at the European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 She was eliminated in her third match and she did not qualify for the Olympics at this event.
 Kuenz also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.
 She lost her first match and she was eliminated in the second round of the repechage.

-In 2025, Kuenz won a bronze medal in the 76 kg event at the European Wrestling Championships held in Bratislava, Slovakia.
-She defeated Enrica Rinaldi of Italy in her bronze medal match.
+In 2025, Kuenz defeated Enrica Rinaldi of Italy to win a bronze medal in the 76 kg event at the European Wrestling Championships held in Bratislava, Slovakia.